10 Cybersecurity Best Practices for Protecting Your Business

 Data loss can happen due to accidents, ransomware, or hardware failure.
 Regular backups are crucial.

-• Backup Solutions: Use cloud services to back up vital data automatically.
+- Backup Solutions: Utilise cloud services to automatically back up vital data.
 Platforms like Google Drive and Dropbox can provide excellent solutions for seamless backups.

-• Local Backups: Besides cloud backups, keep physical copies on external hard drives or USB drives, which you can disconnect and store away when not in use.
+- Local Backups: In addition to cloud backups, keep physical copies on external hard drives or USB drives, which you can disconnect and store away when not in use.

 Consider this metaphor: if a fire broke out in your office, would you have a plan to save your critical documents?
-Regular backups are your safety net in the chaos of potential calamity.
+Regular backups serve as your safety net in the event of a potential calamity.

 7. Create a Mobile Device Security Plan